gisce/poweremail-modules/README.md

 # Poweremail modules

-## Poweremail OORQ

-Simple module to send emails in background using oorq
+- **Poweremail OORQ**: Simple module to send emails in background using oorq

-## Poweremail Campaign

-Configure and send email campaigns
+- **Poweremail Campaign**: Configure and send email campaigns